go-i2p/llms/README.md

 ## DATA HANDLING RULE
 **If you wouldn't hand the keys to Sam Altman, Elon Musk, or Peter Thiel, then don't give it to the LLM.**

-This includes: credentials, API keys, customer data, proprietary algorithms, or any sensitive information.
+This includes: credentials, API keys, plaintext keys, or any sensitive information.

 ## ACCEPTABLE USES
 - Generating tests